-- 3.13.1 Arrangements for the removal from office of Executive Members of the Board is subject to the terms of appointment, and application of the relevant ICB policies and procedures. - 3.13.2 With the exception of the Chair, Board members shall be removed from office if any of the following occurs: - a) If they no longer fulfil the requirements of their role or become ineligible for their role as set out in this Constitution, regulations or guidance. - b) Fail to attend 50% of the ICB meetings (unless there are extenuating circumstances).
-This is at the Chair's discretion; - c) If they are deemed to not meet the expected standards of performance at their annual appraisal.
+- 3.14.1 Arrangements for the removal from office of Executive Members of the Board is subject to the term of appointment, and application of the relevant ICB policies and procedures. - 3.14.2 With the exception of the Chair, Board members shall be removed from office if any of the following occur: - a) If they no longer fulfil the requirements of their role or become ineligible for their role as set out in this Constitution, regulations or guidance - b) Fail to attend 50% of the ICB meetings (unless there are extenuating circumstances).
+This is at the Chair's discretion; - c) If they are deemed to not meet the expected standards of performance at their annual appraisal. - d) If they have behaved in a manner or exhibited conduct which has or is likely to be detrimental to the honour and interest of the ICB and is likely to bring the ICB into disrepute.
+This includes but it is not limited to dishonesty; misrepresentation (either knowingly or fraudulently); defamation of any member of the ICB (being slander or libel); abuse of position; nondeclaration of a known conflict of interest; seeking to manipulate a decision

-- d) If they have behaved in a manner or exhibited conduct which has or is likely to be detrimental to the honour and interest of the ICB and is likely to bring the ICB into disrepute.
-This includes but it is not limited to dishonesty; misrepresentation (either knowingly or fraudulently); defamation of any member of the ICB (being slander or libel); abuse of position; non-declaration of a known conflict of interest; seeking to manipulate a decision of the ICB in a manner that would ultimately be in favour of that member whether financially or otherwise: gross misconduct. - e) Are deemed to have failed to uphold the Nolan Principles of Public Life. - f) Persistently fail to conform to the principles of a unitary Board. - g) Are subject to disciplinary proceedings by a regulator or professional body that has resulted in a decision by the Regulatory Body which had the effect of preventing the person from practising the profession in question, where that decision hasnot been superseded, or had the effect of imposing conditions on the person's practice, where those conditions have not been lifted. - 3.13.3 Members may be suspended pending the outcome of an investigation into whether any of the matters in 3.13.2 apply. - 3.13.4 Executive Directors (including the Chief Executive) will cease to be Board members if their employment in their specified role ceases, regardless of the reason for termination of the employment. - 3.13.5 The Chair of the ICB may be removed by NHS England, subject to the approval of the Secretary of State. - 3.13.6 If NHS England is satisfied that the ICB is failing or has failed to discharge any of its functions or that there is a significant risk that the ICB will fail to do so, it may: - a) Terminate the appointment of the ICB's Chief Executive; and - b) Direct the Chair of the ICB as to which individual to appoint as a replacement and on what terms.
+- of the ICB in a manner that would ultimately be in favour of that member whether financially or otherwise: gross misconduct. - e) Are deemed to have failed to uphold the Nolan Principles of Public Life. - f) Persistently fail to conform to the principles of a unitary Board. - g) Are subject to disciplinary proceedings by a regulator or professional body that has resulted in a decision by the Regulatory Body which had the effect of preventing the person from practising the profession in question, where that decision hasnot been superseded, or had the effect of imposing conditions on the person's practice, where those conditions have not been lifted. - 3.14.3 Members may be suspended pending the outcome of an investigation into whether any of the matters in 3.14.2 apply. - 3.14.4 Executive Directors (including the Chief Executive) will cease to be Board members if their employment in their specified role ceases, regardless of the reason for termination of the employment. - 3.14.5 The Chair of the ICB may be removed by NHS England, subject to the approval of the Secretary of State for Health and Social Care. - 3.14.6 If NHS England is satisfied that the ICB is failing or has failed to discharge any of its functions or that there is a significant risk that the ICB will fail to do so, it may: - a) Terminate the appointment of the ICB's Chief Executive, and - b) Direct the Chair of the ICB as to which individual to appoint as a replacement and on what terms.

-3.14 Terms of Appointment of Board Members
+3.15 Terms of appointment of Board Members

-- 3.14.1 With the exception of the Chair and Non-executive members, arrangements for remuneration and any allowances will be agreed by the Remuneration Committee in line with the ICB remuneration policy and any other relevant policies published in the Governance Handbook on the ICB's website and any guidance issued by NHS England or other relevant body. - 3.14.2 Remuneration for the Chair will be set by NHS England.
+- 3.15.1 With the exception of the Chair and Non-executive Members, arrangements for remuneration63 and any allowances will be agreed by the Remuneration Committee in line with the ICB remuneration policy and any other relevant policies published in the Governance Handbook on the ICB's website and any guidance issued by NHS England or other relevant body. - 3.15.2 Remuneration for Chairs will be set by NHS England. - 3.15.3 Remuneration for Non-executive Members will be set by a Panel which will include the Chair, Chief Executive and Executive Chief Nurse and People Officer.
+Chief Nurse, AHP and People Officer

-- 3.14.3 Remuneration for Non-Executive Members will be set by a Panel, which will include the Chair, Chief Executive and Executive Chief Nurse and People Officer. - 3.14.4 Other terms of appointment will be determined by the Remuneration Committee. - 3.14.5 Terms of appointment of the Chair will be determined by NHS England.
+- 3.15.4 Other terms of appointment will be determined by the Remuneration Committee. - 3.15.5 Terms of appointment of the Chair will be determined by NHS England.